Distributed Optimisation with Linear Equality and Inequality Constraints using PDMM: Introduction

 \subsection{Main contribution}

 In this work, we consider applying PDMM for distributed optimisation with both linear equality and inequality constraints.
 To this purpose, we make two main contributions.
-Firstly, to incorporate the inequality constraints, we impose nonnegativity constraints on the associated dual variables and then, inspired by \cite{Sherson17PDMM}, derive closed-form update expressions for the dual variables via Peacheman-Rachford splitting of the monotonic inclusion related to the extended dual problem.
+Firstly, to incorporate the inequality constraints, we impose nonnegativity constraints on the associated dual variables and then, inspired by \cite{Sherson17PDMM}, derive closed-form update expressions for the dual variables via Peacheman-Rachford splitting of the monotonic inclusion related to the lifted dual problem.
+As mentioned earlier, no additional correction step is needed in PDMM while extended ADMM in \cite{He23ADMMIneq} must introduce an additional correction step to guarantee convergence.
 Secondly, we perform a convergence analysis for both synchronous and stochastic PDMM.
 The latter is based on stochastic coordinate descent and includes asynchronous update schemes and update schemes with transmission losses.
+In addition, we give convergence conditions that are less restrictive than the ones given in \cite{Sherson17PDMM} and \cite{jor:23} for equality constrained PDMM, where strong convexity and differentiability of the objective function is assumed.